-Games are a fantastic way to practice multiplication facts in an interactive, engaging way.
-Here are five games your students can play to reinforce multiplication facts and continue to build their fluency.
+Are you looking for a fun way for your students or children to learn the multiplication facts?
+Games help reinforce math facts in an interactive, engaging way.
+Here are five fun games your students can play to reinforce multiplication facts and continue to build their fact fluency.

 Number of Players – 2+ (ideally 3-5 students)